Find Affordable College Courses

-Types of Degrees Law Enforcement & Firefighting Majors Are Getting
+Types of Degrees Homeland Security, Law Enforcement & Firefighting Majors Are Getting

-The following table lists how many homeland security, law enforcement and firefighting graduations there were in 2020-2021 for each degree level.
+The following table lists how many homeland security, law enforcement & firefighting graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What Law Enforcement & Firefighting Majors Need to Know
+What Homeland Security, Law Enforcement & Firefighting Majors Need to Know

-In an O*NET survey, homeland security, law enforcement and firefighting majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to homeland security, law enforcement & firefighting were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Homeland Security, Law Enforcement & Firefighting Majors